 In order to reach Byala Reka Eco-Trail you need to drive to the town of Kalofer and than further take the junction towards Kaloferski Monastery, than another one towards the trailhead, another 6km away, following an old bumpy road.

 We should also mention the Sredna Gora mountain range – a lower mountain chain that lies parallel to the Balkan, south from it, between the Trachian Plane and the Balkan.
 It is an area, suitable for hiking and mountain biking and there are some amazing sights that could be visited during a day trip from Plovdiv as well.
 Those include the historical village of Koprivshtitsa (Копривщица), Starosel (Старосел) with its Trachian Temple Complex, the historical town of Panagurishte.
 All these are located northwest from Plovdiv, in less than 2h drive.

-The mountains south from Plovdiv
+The mountains south of Plovdiv